sczachariah/tic-tac-toe/README.md

 <!-- /TOC -->

 This Tic Tac Toe game has a grid of 3x3.
 The grids are designated with positions as shown below.
 To make a move, a player have to select a position.
-At the moment, it doesn't validate the player moves, i.e. any player can make more than one move at a time.

 |     |     |     |
 | --- | --- | --- |